Mengsha-Li/gcphackathon_superace/README.md

 Source of data:
 - [United States Census Bureau](https://www.census.gov/ "United States Census Bureau")
 - [Mapping Police Violence](https://mappingpoliceviolence.org/ "Mapping Police Violence")

-Format of source data is csv.
+- [Lincoln Institue of Land Policy] (https://www.lincolninst.edu/) Format of source data is csv.
 Data are imported and stored in Google BigQuery, as data are relational and highly structural.

+We cleaned and integrated 5 years (2013-2018) of census data on poverty rate by race and county, data on police killing cases, as well as city budgets, and we joined all three datasets carefully by county.

 ## GCP Solution
 For this analytical project, we have needs in data storage, data cleaning, query, data visualization and exploration, computation, and presentation.
 Luckily, GCP and Google products provided an whole ecosystem for that.